tenpy/tenpy/doc/changelog/latest.rst

   This is enabled over a new option `compact_flat` that defaults to True if the vector leg is blocked by charge (and charge_sector is not None).
 - Make ``cons_Sz='parity'`` for the :class:`~tenpy.networks.site.SpinHalfSite` non-trivial.
 - The first, initial measurements for time-dependent Hamiltonians might have used wrong time for sequential/resume run.
+- Index error in stopping criteria for Lanczos, :issue:`169`.